 - Expertise: pure academia — based on hardcore research

 - Practicality: can keep you from wasting money on “viral experts”

 The founder of Patagonia describes how he created the environmentally-responsible brand of outdoor wear.
 Although he never acknowledges that Patagonia is simply a niche business (a successful one, but nonetheless niche), the book provides a great case study in integrated marketing: making all the pieces fit to serve a single brand and goal.

-- Readability: engaging narrative – could use levity
+- Readability: engaging narrative — could use some levity

-- Expertise: based entirely on an entrepreneur’s experience
+- Expertise: based entirely on one entrepreneur’s experience

-- Practicality: not much you can do based on this, but it may inspire your visions
+- Practicality: not much you can do based on this, but it might inspire your visions

-This amusing true story by a couple of Wharton MBA’s reveals many critical tactics not taught in business schools.
+This amusing true story by a couple of Wharton MBA grads reveals many critical tactics not taught in business schools.
 For example, the phone book (or, these days, any online directory) will help you find experts more readily than your alumni network.
-The context is a bit dated — younger readers may be wondering, “what’s a mouse?” — but the entrepreneurial experience will ring true for anyone who’s ever tried to start a business on a credit card and a prayer.
+The context is a bit dated — younger readers may wonder, “what’s a mouse?” — but the entrepreneurial experience will ring true for anyone who’s ever tried to start a business on a credit card and a prayer.

 - Readability: like reading an adventure story, filled with ups and downs, failures and successes